mohammad-juned-dev/Project-1/README.md

-# Project-1
+# Project
-This is a group project ,  i am doing with my friends
+this is a java scrypt project
+it is a game